d12frosted/elpa-mirror/melpa/yankpad-readme.txt

 you use the snippet.

 If you name a category to a major-mode name, that category will be switched to when you change major-mode.
-If you have projectile installed, you can also name a categories to the same name as your projecile projects, and they will be switched to when using `projectile-find-file'.
+You can also name categories to the same name as your project.el or projectile projects.
 These snippets will be appended to your active snippets if you change category.

 To insert a snippet from the yankpad, use `yankpad-insert' or `yankpad-expand'.  `yankpad-expand' will look for a keyword at point, and